-The Library Building houses 30,000 volumes (excluding general reference books and periodicals), librarians' offices, work and storage rooms, and general reading rooms.
+The Library Building houses over 30,000 volumes (excluding general reference books and periodicals), librarians' offices, work and storage rooms, and general reading rooms.
+An addition to this building to house the Learning Resources Center facilities was completed in 1974.